-The camp is organized by the hospice program of Sentara Home Care Services.
-Camp Lighthouse helps children, teens, and families of the community and not necessarily those of Sentara Hospice.
+The camp is organized by Sentara Hospice Services.
+Camp Lighthouse helps children, teens and families of the community and not necessarily those of hospice.
 This camp is open to anyone who has lost a family member or friend within the last two years.

 Where did the idea of a “camp for grieving children” originate?

 Similar camps have been held all over the country in an effort to help children dealing with grief and help them understand that they are no different from other children.
 This is the only two-day camp in the Greater Hampton Roads and Peninsula areas.

 Why the name “Camp Lighthouse?”

 The camp’s name comes from a real-life story of a former hospice patient by the name of Cheryl, who had a 14-year-old daughter.
 For numerous years, she had saved many of her daughter’s clothes and planned to make a quilt to give her daughter on her wedding day.
 Cancer got in the way.